2025 Kansas CityWorkshops

 Speakers:

-Mr. Brian Sellers-Petersen, Principal, The Faithful Agrarian; Consultant, Episcopal Church Good News Gardens; Roslyn, Washington
+Principal, The Faithful Agrarian; Consultant, Episcopal Church Good News Gardens; Roslyn, Washington

 The Rev. Bowie Snodgrass, Rector, Christ Church Short Hills; Short Hills, New Jersey